KamilRydzewski/MyRoadToFrontend/README.md

 | [GDPR consent cookie](https://kamilrydzewski.github.io/GDPR-consent--cookie-project/) | [Code](https://github.com/KamilRydzewski/GDPR-consent--cookie-project) | The application uses Api to download a list of vendors, create modal, blocks scrolling while open,  and displays a privacy policy for each of them with the option of acceptance.
 The decision is saved in cookies. | CSS, JavaScript |
 | [Currency Converter](https://kamilrydzewski.github.io/Currency-Converter/)| [Code](https://github.com/KamilRydzewski/Currency-Converter) |Currency conversion application.
 Uses API to get latest currency values and convert the amount we enter. | CSS, JavaScript |
 ### 3. Commercial Projects
 | Name/Link | Description | Technology |
 | ------------- | ------------- | ------------- |
 | [Przystanek Zapiekanki](http://przystanekzapiekanki.pl) | Website for a local business.
 Designed, created and deployed the whole website entirely by me.
 Everything made according to customer requirements and adapted to different types of devices (for responsive using CSS Media Queries). | CSS, JavaScript, Gulp.js |
 ### 4. Live workshops
+Live sessions with a mentor I have attended.
 | Name/Link | Description | Technology |
 | ------------- | ------------- | ------------- |
 | [Bartlomiej Skwira](https://github.com/BartlomiejSkwira)<br>GIT| An experienced programmer willingly shared his knowledge and organized workshops for several people about version-control system GIT.
 During the workshops we learned basic commands and their use, solving the conflicts, create pull requests etc. | GIT |